 This energy source is based on a new chemical process that releases the latent energy of the hydrogen atom resulting in the formation of the previously undiscovered more stable, Hydrino form of hydrogen.
-The Company refers to this process shown schematically in Figure 2 as the “BlackLight Process” since enormous intensity ultraviolet (UV) and extreme ultraviolet (EUV) or soft X-ray or black light is emitted.
-The Company utilizes the BlackLight Process to produce electrical power using its SunCell® that forms brilliant light-emitting plasma, converts the UV and EUV light into a visible light spectrum that matches the Sun and irradiates concentrator-type photovoltaic cells at over a thousand times Sun intensity to produce the electricity.
+The Company refers to this process as the “BlackLight Process” since enormous intensity ultraviolet (UV) and extreme ultraviolet (EUV) or soft X-ray or black light is emitted.
+The Company utilizes the BlackLight Process to produce electrical power using its SunCell® that forms brilliant light-emitting plasma that irradiates concentrator-type photovoltaic cells at up to a thousand times Sun intensity to produce the electricity.

 The only consumable fuel of the SunCell® comprises hydrogen atoms of water molecules wherein gaseous water is injected into the hydrino reaction plasma during operation to serve as a source of HOH catalyst and atomic hydrogen.
 Optionally, hydrogen gas derived from the electrolysis of water could also be injected.
-The hydrino reaction is initiated and propagated by a high current flowed through a highly conductive matrix comprising molten silver or molten silver-copper alloy that is injected into current-supplying electrodes by an efficient electromagnetic pump having no moving parts.
+The hydrino reaction is initiated and propagated by a high current flowed through a highly conductive matrix comprising molten silver or molten gallium that is injected by at least one injector that serves a current-supplying electrode that makes contact with its counter electrode through the injected molten metal stream.
+The injection is achieved with an efficient electromagnetic pump having no moving parts.
 The current supplied by a capacitor bank and switched on by the molten metal injection may be one hundred times that of household current at a voltage of about one tenth that of a AA battery.
-H of H2O is converted to Hydrinos with a net release of large multiples of the energy required to ignite the fuel (e.g. 100 times) by application of the high current.
-The overall reaction is H2O to Hydrinos, oxygen, and electricity.
+H of H2O is converted to Hydrinos with a net release of large multiples of the energy required to ignite the fuel (e.g. 10 times) by application of the high current.
+The overall reaction is H2O to Hydrinos, oxygen, and power of extraordinary power density with emission resembling the light from the Sun, but at thousands of times the solar intensity at the Earth’s surface.
 The safe, nonpolluting products can be vented to atmosphere.
 Hydrino is lighter than air and cannot be contained in the atmosphere such that it is vented to space where it is currently observed in vast abundance (approximately 95% of the mass of the universe is comprised of dark matter or Hydrinos).
-The Company believes that the SunCell® primarily produces light and power unlike any known light source, hundreds of kilowatts of high-energy (ultraviolet and extreme ultraviolet or soft X-ray) continuum light with essentially no visible or infrared light.
-To make this light convertible to electricity using commercial concentrator photovoltaic cells that require irradiation by visible and near infrared light, the SunCell® exploits its uniquely high energy light of extraordinary high power density to produce emission resembling the light from the Sun, but at thousands of times the solar intensity at the Earth’s surface.

 BrLP is well positioned to deploy commercial products through leasing SunCells® and generating power-sales revenue streams in essentially all power application markets as a replacement of primary fuels and as a primary source of electricity.
 Manufacturing, supply chain management, installation, and in-field maintenance and repairs will be outsourced.
-The current scale of the SunCell® is hundreds of thousands of watts of high-energy light at a power density of over 10 million watts per square meter that can be converted to electricity at an estimated efficiency of about 35% to 45% with optimization.
-This performance far exceeds that of an internal combustion engine, the densest conventional engine available.
 SunCells® producing ten kilowatts to megawatts of electricity are anticipated by adjusting the scale accordingly.
 Moreover, SunCells® may be ganged to achieve any reasonably sought power such as hundreds of megawatts of electricity available on-site, continuously without interruption.